mom-ocean/MOM5/doc/web/quickstart.md

 Make sure you have a large enough working directory (`WORKDIR`) and made a symbolic link to it called `work` in your top directory.
 I.e.,

-    $ cd root_dir
+    $ cd $root_dir
     $ ln -s YOUR_LARGE_WORK_DIR work

 Find out what test cases are available for a particular `MODEL_TYPE`

+    $ cd $root_dir/exp
     $ ./MOM_run.csh --platform YOUR_PLATFORM_ID --type MODEL_TYPE -h

 ### To run a `TEST_CASE`

     $ ./MOM_run.csh --platform YOUR_PLATFORM_ID --type MODEL_TYPE  --experiment TEST_CASE

 If you do not have the right input data in the `WORKDIR` for the `TEST_CASE` the above command would ask you to download it and try again.
 You may need to specify the number of processor for the `TEST_CASE`, in that case the above command errors out with the right info.
-Note: The script `exp/preprocessing.csh` is called by the `MOM_run.csh` to modify the mom4p1 namelists of these old test cases to make them compatible with mom5.
+Note: The script `exp/preprocessing.csh` is called by the `MOM_run.csh` to modify the mom4p1 namelists of these old test cases to make them compatible with MOM5.
 The results go into `WORKDIR`.

 ### Notes